 The ultimate in long-distance UK walks, the Pennine Way is a hefty challenge which ranks among some of the best trails in the world.
 It’s hard, it’s painful and you’ll hate your life – but it’s one of the best things you’ll ever do.

-Want to know more about UK adventures?
+Want to know more about UK adventures or outdoor activities?
 Stick with us!
 We’ve got articles on cities, accents, cycle routes, other walking trails and some of the weirdest attractions that the UK has to offer.
 Whether you want to visit Glasgow, Edinburgh, Manchester, Newcastle or tackle one of the world’s most remote road trips, we’ve got you covered!

 Paul is a handsome and hilarious travel writer and travel journalist from the UK.
 He’s hiked, hitchhiked and laughed his way through more than fifty countries, and he’s always looking for a new place to call home.
 Originally from Newcastle, he’s lived all over the UK, spent more than three years in Asia, and most recently lived in Vietnam.
 Here’s his website.